 - If you do not have a car, consider creating a code word with a neighbor or a loved one who has a car that would signal to the person that you need to be picked up immediately.
 If that is not an option, think through other transportation options.
 You may want to keep the local taxi service phone number in your phone.
 Or perhaps you can keep the schedule for public transportation in your wallet along with the proper fare.
 (For example, if the local bus requires quarters, keep them on hand.)

 - If you want to talk to an advocate to help make a plan to escape, consider asking a trusted friend, family member, or babysitter to watch your children so you don’t have to bring them with you and risk having them tell the abuser where you went.
-You can find a list of domestic violence programs on our Advocates and Shelters page and ways to stay safe on our Safety Tips page.
+You can find a list of domestic violence programs on our Advocates and Shelters page and ways to stay safe on our Safety Planning page.

 - Keep a copy of important papers, such as your and your children’s birth certificates, passports, immigration papers, and Social Security cards, in a safe place in case you have to leave in a hurry.
 Think through whether it would be most secure to keep them in your car, in your purse or wallet, with a trusted family member, or somewhere else.